lsgrep/chronon-knowledge-graph/12_sawtooth_complete_picture.md

 ### What Are Tail Hops?

-Tail hops are a crucial optimization that handles the partial windows at the boundary between batch and streaming data.
-They store pre-aggregated values for the "tail" portion of windows that extend beyond the batch boundary.
+Tail hops are fine-grained pre-aggregated values stored for the **START (tail) of the window** - the oldest part.
+The "tail" refers to the beginning of the window in time, not the end.
+They enable precise window start alignment when the window doesn't align with coarse hop boundaries (like daily hops).

 ### The Problem Tail Hops Solve